mrkarezina/awesome-search/README.md

 ## Features
 - Search projects across awesome lists.
+- Customize search preferences.
 - Submit an awesome list for indexing.
-- Customize search preferences.

 ## Next steps

 Indexing engineering blogs which might not rank as high in search results.
 For an example check out [this](https://cse.google.com/cse?cx=7170ef95a8051e78a) programmable search engine which only indexes engineering blogs on [this awesome list](https://github.com/kilimchoi/engineering-blogs).

 There is also a Users module currently in the Django app.
 This module is for creating an API key that users can save to the cli app.
-This allows for restricting accounts that can index new lists reducing spam.
-To simplify the demo authentication and submitting new lists is not included.
+This allows for restricting accounts that can index new lists thus reducing spam.

 ## Stack
-- Frontend - *React*
+- CLI - *Python*, *Raycast*
 - Backend - *Django*, *Redis (RediSearch)*